CodeWithRashed/e-tutor-client-side/README.md

-# Zero Hunger
+# E - Tutor

-#### Learn Today is an online learning platform for teachers and student.
+#### E - Tutor is an online learning platform for teachers and student.
 Teacher can make courses for student while student will be able to access them.
 (This is client side repo)

 - [Server Side Repo](https://github.com/programming-hero-web-course1/b8a12-server-side-CodeWithRashed)
 - [Live Project Link (Firebase)](https://e-tutor-989d6.web.app)